 INSPIRATION BY SEKKA BAGENDA

-Man can easily take you for granted, thinking that you perhaps came around to waste time, or to say because you possessed more time, to waste, than other people in your country.
+Man can easily take you for granted, to waste, than other people in your country.
 Fine, a lot will be said and people, who are quick to say, will say, but I do not mind.

 For us it is only one thing.
 Let all people be treated like human beings.
 We live in a country where God gets pleased that He sometimes sends rain to enable us grow our crops.
 I hate it when a white man comes here and villagers, especially small children, gather to look at them.